HCG Mid-Cycle vs Post-Cycle: Research Protocols Compared

 Direct Answer: Mid-Cycle Preserves, Post-Cycle Restarts

 Human chorionic gonadotropin (HCG) is a placental hormone that mimics luteinizing hormone (LH) and stimulates the testes directly.
-In the context of testosterone protocols, it serves two distinct purposes: (1) MID-CYCLE โ used DURING ongoing TRT to prevent testicular atrophy and preserve endogenous testicular function (intratesticular testosterone, fertility potential, testicular volume).
-Typical dose: 250-500 IU 2-3 times weekly, alongside testosterone.
-(2) POST-CYCLE โ used AFTER stopping testosterone to restart the suppressed hypothalamic-pituitary-gonadal (HPG) axis.
-Typical dose: 1,000-3,000 IU 3 times weekly for 2-4 weeks, often combined with selective estrogen receptor modulators (SERMs) like clomiphene or tamoxifen.
+In the context of testosterone protocols, it serves two distinct purposes: (1) MID-CYCLE โ used DURING ongoing TRT to prevent testicular atrophy and preserve endogenous testicular function (intratesticular testosterone, fertility potential, testicular volume), typically at a low, sustained level alongside testosterone.
+(2) POST-CYCLE โ used AFTER stopping testosterone to help restart the suppressed hypothalamic-pituitary-gonadal (HPG) axis, typically at a higher level over a short window and often combined with selective estrogen receptor modulators (SERMs) like clomiphene or tamoxifen.
 Same drug, different applications, different protocols.
-This is general research information โ actual decisions require physician oversight and individual lab response.
+The amounts and schedules for either are set by a supervising physician against individual lab response โ this page describes the concepts, not doses.

 Why Testosterone Suppresses Testicular Function